-$numIterations < dtIncIterLimit \cdot newtonMaxIter$,
+$numIterations < dtIncIterLimit \cdot newtonMaxIter,$

 the physics solver will require to double the timestep size.
-On the other hand, if a large number of nonlinear iterations are necessary to find the solution at timestep n the physics solver will request the next timestep, n+1, to be half the size of timestep n.
-Here,
+On the other hand, if a large number of nonlinear iterations are necessary to find the solution at timestep n numIterations > dtCutIterLimit · newtonMaxIter, the physics solver will request the next timestep, n+1, to be half the size of timestep n.
+Here, and the nonlinear loop is repeated with the new timestep size.